carpentries-incubator/fair-bio-practice/README.md

 This lesson provides foundation for practical incorporation of Open Science and FAIR data principles into biological data managment.

+FIXME: Add description what this project is about.
+Why we develop the lesson (? copy paste something from the grant application), ? funding info?

+That there is a gap in knowledge of how to apply FAIR pricinples in real biological work.
+Especially for the wet-people.

+So a bit different angle than lesson description, what is the rationale behind.

+Overall goals:
+?Teach how to be FAIR in practice
+?How to organize research workflows that then it is easy to be Open and Reusable.

 ## Contributing

 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any